PlatONnetwork/2023-Web3-Global-Startup-Competition/README.md

 ##### **1st Place Award  * 1**

 - 12,000 USDC
-- A 10-minute speech at the 2023 Hong Kong Web3 Carnival
 - 6 tickets to the 2023 Hong Kong Web3 Carnival
 - A $10,000 Alibaba Cloud voucher (valid for one year)
 - Travel subsidy (3,000 USDC)